siemens/ix/packages/documentation/docs/controls/forms/_forms-layout_styleguide.md

 	- Bottom right: Long forms (more than 5 fields)
 	- Bottom right and sticky: Long forms that are already filled (e.g. edit) with a large number of fields
 %% 	- Top right: ??? %%
 - **Label alignment:** By default, the label is positioned above its input field.
-In case of long forms with a lot of fields, positioning the label on the left saves vertical space.
-Use a custom field component for this.
+Use a custom field component for long forms with a lot of fields to position the label on the left which saves vertical space.
 - **Grouping fields:** In some cases, it makes sense to combine multiple fields in one [custom field](custom-field.md) with a single label that are connected contextually or through validation e.g. entering the value and unit of an entity, selecting start and end date.
 It allows a clearer validation, e.g. the end date must be after the start date.
 - **Field width:** Use a consistent width for input fields to create a harmonious layout.
 For example, use a width of 100% for full-width fields and 50% for two-column fields.
 %% - **Responsive behavior**: xxx